×

 While Russian is not the easiest language to learn, you don’t need to immediately focus on reading and writing if what you need most urgently is to simply learn to speak it.

-Read on to find out how to learn Russian by going over some quick, easy and totally legit ways you can start speaking Russian in very little time!
+Read on to find out how to learn Russian by going over some quick and easy ways you can start speaking Russian in very little time.
+Whatever your goals are, you can utilize these steps in order to quickly gain traction in the language.

 1. Learn the Russian Alphabet